-Recently celebrating their fortieth year in the business this year, Non-no has been reliably introducing the latest fashion news and trends since 1971.
+Recently celebrating its fortieth year in the business this year, Non-no has been reliably introducing the latest fashion news and trends since 1971.
 The monthly magazine has kept its popularity with female college students and new graduates by focusing on simple yet elegant feminine outfits that can be used on campus or in the office.
 In addition to fashion coordination for girls who are busy with work or study, Non-no gives special attention to hair styling, new cosmetics lines, and general beauty tips.

 Non-no’s audience say the magazine is easy to follow and shows them how to mix and match fashion items.
-Some readers even subscribe later in life as they find the magazine nostalgic of their younger days!
+Some readers even subscribe later in life as they find the magazine nostalgic for their younger days!

 Oggi is a monthly fashion magazine for working women that proposes fashion should be intelligent, tasteful and of Oggi, which means “today” in Italian.
-Their concept is based on casual style and office attire, so it focuses on feminine outfits with elegant but modern accents that balances between these two main ideas.
+Their concept is based on casual style and office attire, so it focuses on feminine outfits with elegant but modern accents that balance between these two main ideas.
 Oggi is known for its sophisticated spreads which incorporate chic seasonal items as well as covering relevant beauty and lifestyle content.

 Office commuters are big fans as they use Oggi to search for fashion items online, and many find the magazine extremely helpful when coordinating tricky winter and spring outfits.

-This rounds up our list of the Japanese fashion magazines you should know, however there are so many more that cover each demographic and fashion subculture.
+This rounds up our list of the Japanese fashion magazines you should know.
+However, there are so many more that cover each demographic and fashion subculture.
 If you are interested in finding out which magazine might be best for your next Japanese campaign, please don’t hesitate to contact us.